 Why Video Matters

-Running ads on social media can be a great way to increase brand awareness and drive traffic back to your website, especially with motion graphics or short videos.
+Running ads on social media can be a great way to increase brand awareness and drive traffic back to your website, especially with motion graphics served in short videos.
 Even Mark Zuckerburg himself said that video is a megatrend.
 Studies show that people are more likely to engage with video content and can boost conversions by 20-30% when executed correctly, and it makes sense.

 “When we began introducing graphics and animated ads into our campaigns, quality and engagement rates almost tripled.
 The new motion ads drew more attention and the consumer was able to relate with the product, especially when used in story ad placements.”Kevin Chang, Ad Ops Specialist at Cape & Bay